sourceduty/Terrorism/README.md

 Similarly, the theory of controlled demolitions suggests that explosives were planted in the World Trade Center buildings and that the collapse was not solely caused by the impact of the planes and subsequent fires.
 Proponents of this theory point to the symmetrical nature of the collapse and the way the buildings fell as potential evidence of a controlled demolition.
 However, extensive investigations, including those by the National Institute of Standards and Technology (NIST), have concluded that the buildings collapsed due to structural failure from the impacts and fires, not explosives.
 The fires weakened the steel frameworks of the towers, causing them to buckle and eventually collapse.
 Despite the persistence of these theories, mainstream experts and investigations have consistently rejected them as lacking scientific and factual basis.

 #
+### The Simpsons

+The New York $9 poster image seems to play off both The Simpsons' satirical style and possible references to New York City and the tragic 9/11 event, considering the Twin Towers' depiction.
+The "$9" could be interpreted as a sensitive or controversial element given the context.
+The inclusion of Homer Simpson, a popular cartoon character, might be intended to juxtapose humor with a serious theme, though the meaning could vary depending on interpretation.

+#
 ### 9/11 Memes

 ![911](https://github.com/sourceduty/Terrorism/assets/123030236/ddef0ec1-d19f-4209-94b4-96fd0fd7e6a9)